 ICANN should ensure that there is a clear, unambiguous and enforceable chain of contractual agreements with registries, registrars, and registrants to require the provision and maintenance of accurate WHOIS data.
 As part of these agreements, ICANN should ensure that clear, enforceable and graduated sanctions apply to registries, registrars and registrants that do not comply with its WHOIS policies.
 These sanctions should include de-registration and/or de-accreditation as appropriate in cases of serious or serial non-compliance.

+The ICANN Board should ensure that the Compliance Team develop, in consultation with relevant contracted parties, metrics to track the impact of the annual WHOIS Data Reminder Policy (WDRP) notices to registrants.
+Such metrics should be used to develop and publish performance targets, to improve data accuracy over time.
+If this is unfeasible with the current system, the Board should ensure that an alternative, effective policy is developed and implemented in consultation with registrars that achieves the objective of improving data quality, in a measurable way.

 ICANN should ensure that the requirements for accurate WHOIS data are widely and pro-actively communicated to current and prospective Registrants.
 As part of this effort, ICANN should ensure that its Registrant Rights and Responsibilities document is pro-actively and prominently circulated to all new and renewing registrants.

+Recommendations 10: Data Access -- Privacy and Proxy Services

+[Formerly Recommendations 10-14 – Wow, it’s all one recommendation!]

 Findings

 Privacy and proxy services have arisen to fill an ICANN policy vacuum.
 These services are clearly meeting a market demand, and it is equally clear that these services are complicating the WHOIS landscape.